Value of information: Generalized

 The standard then is further generalized in team decision analysis framework where there is typically incomplete sharing of information among team members under the same decision situation.
 In such case, what is made or known might not be known in later decisions belonging to different team members, i.e., there might not exist linear ordering of decisions and uncertainties satisfying perfect recall assumption.
 VoC thus captures the value of being able to know "not only additional uncertainties but also additional decisions already made by other team members" before making some other decisions in the team decision situation.

-Definitions in other domains

-In the field of the Internet of Things and sensor networks, the concept of value of information (VoI) has started to attract attention recently.
-In their paper of 2022, Alawad and Kraemer discussed the definitions of VoI in the context of sensor networks, as well as its applications and use cases.
-Their work shed some light on the connection between VoI and machine learning models.

 Characteristics

-There are four extremely important characteristics of VoI that always hold for any decision situation:
+There are four characteristics of VoI that always hold for any decision situation: